 You’ll study a selection of American fiction, poetry and drama, exploring changes in literary form, the rise of women’s and ethnic literatures, and the relationship between literature and its social and political contexts.
 You’ll spend around four hours per week in lectures and seminars for this module.

 North American Regions

-In this module you will be given and general introduction to cinema and painting in the Hispanic and Lusophone worlds.
+In this module you will be given a general introduction to cinema and painting in the Hispanic and Lusophone worlds.
 In the first semester you will be introduced to painting in Spain, Portugal, and Latin America from the late 15th century to the early 19th century with an emphasis on how to analyse paintings and understand the styles and contexts from which paintings emerge.
-In the 2nd semester you will examine contemporary cinema from Spain and Latin America addressing questions of style, socio-historical context and narrative context.
-In this module you will have one 2-hour class per week.
+In the second semester you will examine contemporary cinema from Spain and Latin America addressing questions of style, socio-historical context and narrative context.
+In this module you will have one two-hour class per week.

 You will explore the United States' experiment with Prohibition during the period 1918 to 1933, with particular focus on crime, disorder and policing.
 The rise of organized crime will be considered, along with gangsters and G-men, the expanding crime fighting role of the state, the federal crime crusade of the early 1930s and the inglorious end of Prohibition.
 You will spend around four hours per week in lectures and seminars.